Plano to host third annual Juneteenth celebration ‘for all of us to come together’

 Plano’s third annual Juneteenth celebration will take place June 17 at Emily G. Johns School, 430 Mitchell Drive.
 Williams, who organizes the event, views it as a way to bring the community together.

-New this year is a 2.2 mile Freedom March from Plano City Hall to the festival site.
+New this year is a 2.2-mile Freedom March from Plano City Hall to the festival site.
 The march recognizes the efforts of Texas native Opal Lee, who would campaign for decades to make Juneteenth a federal holiday.
-She promoted the idea by leading 2.5 miles walks each year, representing the 2.5 years it took for news of the Emancipation Proclamation to reach Texas.
+She promoted the idea by leading 2.5 mile walks each year, representing the 2.5 years it took for news of the Emancipation Proclamation to reach Texas.

 “She is known as the grandmother of Juneteenth,” Williams said.
 “We wanted to make sure we highlighted the history on things that went into Juneteenth.
 A lot of people didn’t know how this came into fruition.”